aTibrewala/quickNotes/README.md

 # quickNotes

 quickNotes is a clean blogging site developed using Node and Semantic UI, primarily to allow users to share quick notes or facts with accompanying image.
+Deployed on Heroku and connected to MongoDB Atlas on AWS.

 ## Live site